sharmainec/tp/docs/UserGuide.md

     * e.g. `help 123` is the same as `help`.

 ### Flashcard Format
 This section aims to provide you with a quick breakdown on LingoGO!'s flashcard format.
-Flashcards with the same `LANGUAGE`, `ENGLISH_PHRASE` and `FOREIGN_PHRASE` will be considered as duplicated flashcards and only one copy of the flashcard can exist in LingoGO!.
+Flashcards with the same `LANGUAGE`, `ENGLISH_PHRASE` and `FOREIGN_PHRASE` will be considered as a duplicated flashcard and only one copy of the flashcard can exist in LingoGO!.

 * **`LANGUAGE` parameter**